jnozzi/cocoadev.com/markdown/SplitViewBasics.md

 It really isn't a good idea to just *assume* that you've found a bug if things don't work as you expect.

 *Okay, I removed the "apparently this is only sent for a ofSubviewAt:offset value of 0" comments.
 Thanks for clearing that up.
 As for the canCollapseSubView strangeness, I only know that I was seeing my "canCollapseSubView denied" log statement show up right when the view collapsed.
 Here's my *unconfirmed assumption* on this: if you return YES to the message that is sent when you click on the divider it doesn't matter if you then return NO for the message that gets sent when the view is actually collapsing.
 The above code isn't subject to this problem as it's always returning NO to the canCollapseSubview message for the left frame.
 Like you, I don't have the time to look into this right now.
 Maybe someone else can confirm or deny?
 Someone else with the time might also add the necessary code to set the **leftFrameMin** or **rightFrameMin** values instead of having them hard-coded (minimum allowed window width minus left/right padding around splitview minus divider thickness will get you the smallest width possible for the splitview and from there you can figure out, given one frames minimum, what the other's is) .
-That would make the whole process of using the code a lot easier. -- General/PaulPomeroy **2004.10.27***
+That would make the whole process of using the code a lot easier. -- PaulPomeroy **2004.10.27***
 ----

-**Note:** if you have multiple General/NSSplitView's with the same delegate, you must call     adjustSubviews on the split views that you don't adjust!
+**Note:** if you have multiple NSSplitView's with the same delegate, you must call     adjustSubviews on the split views that you don't adjust!
 Here's the modified code from above:
     if (sender == mainSplitView) // your split view
 {
-	General/NSView *left = General/sender subviews] objectAtIndex:0];
+	NSView *left = sender subviews] objectAtIndex:0];
-	[[NSView *right = General/sender subviews] objectAtIndex:1];
+	[[NSView *right = sender subviews] objectAtIndex:1];
 	float dividerThickness = [sender dividerThickness];
 	[[NSRect newFrame = [sender frame];
-	General/NSRect leftFrame = [left frame];
+	NSRect leftFrame = [left frame];
-	General/NSRect rightFrame = [right frame];
+	NSRect rightFrame = [right frame];
 	leftFrame.size.height = newFrame.size.height;
-	leftFrame.origin = General/NSMakePoint(0,0);
+	leftFrame.origin = NSMakePoint(0,0);
 	rightFrame.size.width = newFrame.size.width - leftFrame.size.width - dividerThickness;
 	rightFrame.size.height = newFrame.size.height;
 	rightFrame.origin.x = leftFrame.size.width + dividerThickness;
 	[left setFrame:leftFrame];
 	[right setFrame:rightFrame];
-	[(General/NSSplitView *)right adjustSubviews]; // not sure if this is necessary (My right side is another split view) }
+	[(NSSplitView *)right adjustSubviews]; // not sure if this is necessary (My right side is another split view) }
 else
 {
-	[(General/NSSplitView *)sender adjustSubviews]; // this is necessary or you get weird drawing behavior!
+	[(NSSplitView *)sender adjustSubviews]; // this is necessary or you get weird drawing behavior!
 }

 ----

-Also see General/RBSplitView.
+Also see RBSplitView.